sharpenrocks/Sharpen/CONTRIBUTING.md

 - **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 - **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-- **Explain why this enhancement would be useful** to most Sharpen users.
+- **Explain why this enhancement would be useful** to most *Sharpen* users.

 ### Contribute to the Code

-There are many areas in Sharpen's code where you can contribute.
+There are many areas in *Sharpen*'s code where you can contribute.
 Static code analysis is just one of them.
 Here are the most prominent areas with some possible examples:

 - UX and UI
-    - E.g., enhancing Sharpen Results window with additional features like grouping, sorting or filtering.
+    - E.g., enhancing *Sharpen* Results window with additional features like grouping, sorting or filtering.
     - E.g., enhancing dialogs for selection of projects and suggestions to be analyzed.
 - Visual Studio integration
-    - E.g., adding configurations to customize Sharpen's behavior.
+    - E.g., adding configurations to customize *Sharpen*'s behavior.
 - C# documentation
     - E.g., enhancing the built-in C# documentation content-wise.
     - E.g., enhancing the display and navigation through the C# documentation.